argentini/Argentini.SqlPkg/README.md

 This mode is equivalent to `Action:Import` to restore a `.bacpac` file, with the following differences.

 - `/Action:Import` is used.
-- The destination database will be purged of all user objects (tables, views, etc.), except security objects, before the restoration.
+- The destination database will be purged of all user objects (tables, views, etc.) before the restoration.
 - If the destination database doesn't exist it will be created.
 - `/TargetTrustServerCertificate:` defaults to `true`.
 - `/TargetTimeout:` defaults to `30`.